-By default, when starting an empty workspace, MicroEJ SDK is configured to import dependencies from MicroEJ Central Repository and to publish built modules to a local folder.
-The repository configuration is stored in a settings file (ivysettings.xml), and the default one is located at \$USER_HOME\. microej\microej-ivysettings-[VERSION].xml
+By default, when starting an empty workspace, MicroEJ SDK is configured to import dependencies from MicroEJ Central Repository and to publish built modules to a local directory.
+The repository configuration is stored in a settings file ( ivysettings.xml ), and the default one is located at \$USER\HOME\. microej\microej-ivysettings-[VERSION].xml